 Šibenik

-Šibenik’s ancient centre offers the blend of Mediterranean architecture and wonderful beaches.
-Dominated by a Gothic Renaissance St James’s Cathedral as one of the finest architectural monuments in the Adriatic, its centre represents a maze of alleys, steps and arches. Šibenik’s main street takes you directly to the cathedral which is a true masterpiece dating back to the 15th century.
-The city is very much alive with locals sitting on stools outside their homes and the narrow streets staying busy even during winter.
+Šibenik’s ancient centre offers a blend of Mediterranean architecture and beautiful beaches.
+Dominated by the Gothic-Renaissance Cathedral of St James, one of the finest architectural monuments in the Adriatic, the old town is a maze of alleys, steps, and arches. Šibenik’s main street leads directly to the cathedral, a true masterpiece dating back to the 15th century.
+The city is very much alive, with locals often sitting on stools outside their homes, and its narrow streets remaining busy even during winter.

 Zadar